ARTS-Laboratory/Dataset-LPBF-Thin-Wall-and-Cube-Thermal-Optical-Monitoring/media/README.md

-This folder contains test data from optical and thermal camera used simultaneously.
+# Medaia

+This folder contains images for the fron page of the repo.